Smittyvb/roadsides-blog/_posts/2016-09-18-summer's-almost-over-but-there's-still-time-to-get-out-and-see-some-roadside-attractions.md

 **Recently archived:**

-* we approve of the eradication of mosquitoes, but, even so, we’re sad to hear that the [Mosquito ](http://roadsideattractions.ca/lmosquito.html)in Lakefield ON has been removed
+We approve of the eradication of mosquitoes, but, even so, we’re sad to hear that the [Mosquito ](http://roadsideattractions.ca/lmosquito.html)in Lakefield ON has been removed

 **Update:**